paulroho/paulroho.github.io/_posts/2014-09-30-iBeacons-The-Opportunity.md

 * Download app
 * "What's in it for me?"
 * Developing a seamless omni-channel experience
-* a well thought through content and context strategy
+* A well thought through content and context strategy